Headshot Photographer: Do It Right The First Time

-By filling them in on what to expect, you’ve succeeded in making them as relaxed as possible, which results in a less tensed photography session, thus allowing you to get everything right from the very first time.
+By filling them in on what to expect, you’ve succeeded in making them as relaxed as possible, which results in a less tense photography session, thus allowing you to get everything right from the very first time.
 Every now and then, I get lots of calls from clients who hired someone else, telling me how unhappy they are with the outcome of those jobs, after which they beseech me to come and do it right for them.
-Doing it right the first time saves clients time/money, and photographer’s reputation.
+Doing it right the first time saves clients time/money and the photographer’s reputation.

 Clients are not expected to know what’s best for them when it comes to taking headshots.
 An everyday lady will always want to sample the beautiful environment where the photograph is taken, forgetting, or not even being aware that headshots don’t require distractions that divert attention from the face.
-At the end, such picture is worthless.
+In the end, such a picture is worthless.
 In general, solid, neutral background colors work best for headshots.

 To get it right on the first time, you must take it upon yourself to educate your clients on the modus operandi of headshots and put them in the right character for the session.
 Besides the background, other factors like clothing come into play when taking headshots.
 If you are looking to achieve a formal style, you must inform your clients about the kind of clothes that suit the style.
 A formal style requires work clothes; jackets for example.